 To help narrow down the list of countries for our round-the-world trip, I have created a basic planning tool.
 It will give us perspective on the best time to visit a country, the key things to know before going, and all of the logistics of covering your basic human needs while abroad.
 As we do more of these country profiles, there will be more things to consider, but this template should provide you with a good start to your trip planning.
 Our next step will be to create a ranking system, which we will present in a later post.

 In America, most walk around with a few credit or debit cards, and that’s all they need.
 Few carry cash.
 We use cards for everything from gas to shirts to dinner.
 We’ll even bust out the card for few-dollar transactions like parking meters and coffee.
 Even our sole-proprietor food carts take credit cards, and restaurants have to explicitly state if they don’t meet this widespread expectation.

-This week marks a year since our amazing trip to Japan (Aaron’s first overseas).
 These 12 days are probably also largely responsible for the travel bugs that now fully infest our lives.